Backblaze/B2_Command_Line_Tool/README.md

 * six
 * yapf

-To run tests, you need to have nose installed.
+To run unit tests, you need to have nose installed.
 Then you can do this:

     PYTHONPATH=`pwd` nosetests -w test

+Before checking in, use the pre-commit.sh script to check code formatting, run unit tests, and run integration tests.

+The integration tests require an environment variable `B2_VIRTUAL_ENVS` to hold a list of the virtual environments to test in.
+We recommend one for 2.7 and one for 3.5.
+You'll also need a file in your home directory called `.b2_auth` that contains two lines with nothing on them but your account ID and application key:

+     accountId
+     applicationKey